Skip to Content

 But some tournaments may have different rules so always consult carefully the event instructions.

 In tournaments battle tactics and grand strategies may become even more important because, other than scoring victory points and determining the winner of that individual match, may be counted separately to distinguish players with the same victory score.
-For more details on battle tactics and grand strategies consult our army building article.

 What is a normal points limit?